news & media.

 Discussion of Corrupt the Youth Begins at 25:00

 Many Minds: From where we stand

 Discussion of Corrupt the Youth Begins at 2:10

 The UnMute Podcast: Episode 061: Briana Toole on Identity and Knowledge

 Discussion of Corrupt the Youth Begins at 30:45

-Corrupt the Youth’s new digital media initiative aims to bring the humanities to people in a way that is timely and accessible.
+Corrupt the Youth’s digital media initiative aims to bring the humanities to people in a way that is timely and accessible.
 Our goal is to democratize conversations happening within the discipline of philosophy and across the humanities by producing digital content that people can engage with outside of the traditional classroom setting.